 All of this is clearly explained in The United States and Britain in Prophecy (request your free copy).
 It is prophesied in your Bible!

 The Jews need to know about that history!
 They need to know why we are helping to dig and to clear all the rubble away.
 They’re going to suffer the mightiest captivity ever inflicted upon mankind!
 How can you even endure such a brutal and horrifying captivity unless you KNOW that the Messiah is about to come?
 This message may agitate them today—but the time will come when it will give them hope!
 They need hope and inspiration, and so do America and Britain.

-The two largest finds in the dig were David’s palace and Nehemiah’s wall.
+The two largest finds in Dr. Mazar’s dig at the City of David were David’s palace and Nehemiah’s wall.
 But the two smallest finds contain the strongest warning.

 During the last days of the kingdom of Judah, the Prophet Jeremiah warned the residents of Jerusalem of their impending captivity at the hands of the Babylonian army.
 But, instead of heeding that warning message, the princes of King Zedekiah’s administration attacked the messenger and plunged him into the depths of a miry dungeon (Jeremiah 38:1-6).

 One of Jeremiah’s accusers, Gedaliah the son of Pashur, had his name stamped on a small clay seal that was recently discovered about 600 feet south of the Temple Mount.
 Dr. Mazar found the bulla in early 2008, in mint condition, while wet-sifting debris excavated under a tower at the north end of the City of David—the original site of ancient Jerusalem.